Parasite threat to native bees – we import between 40,000 and 50,000 bumblebee colonies into the UK to support crop pollination.

 And with the decline in pollinating insects in recent years and this threat to native bees food producers are increasingly reliant upon imported bees.

-Fundamentally, bees play a crucial role in our ecosystem, as they are responsible for pollinating the majority of plants that produce the fruits, vegetables, and nuts we eat.
+Fundamentally, bees play a crucial role in our ecosystem.
+They are responsible for pollinating the majority of plants that produce the fruits, vegetables, and nuts we eat.
 However, like any living creature, bees are susceptible to parasitic infections that can be fatal to the entire hive.
 In the UK, there are several dangerous parasites that pose a threat to the health of bees.

 Varroa Mite

 The Varroa Mite is a small, external parasite that feeds on the blood of adult bees and developing brood.
-This mite is considered to be the most significant threat to bee colonies worldwide, and its introduction to the UK in the 1990s has had a devastating impact on honeybee populations.
+Significantly, this mite is considered to be the most dangerous threat to bee colonies worldwide, and its introduction to the UK in the 1990s has had a devastating impact on honeybee populations.
 In time, the mite weakens bees and can spread viruses, resulting in colony collapse.

 Nosema